ZhenbangYou/SysY-Front-End/README.md

   - Determine the sequence number, which can be done by adding a *static* field (*count* in class *Var* in this project).
   - Insert the **variable record** into the top of **symbol table stack**.

-As is shown above, parameters are not needed for this kind of variables.
+As shown above, parameters are not needed for this kind of variables.
 Also, we do not need to record the name of variable in its **variable record**.

 As for the name appearing in the generated code, you can add a method in the **variable record** that returns the name of the variable (*getname* in class *Var* in this project).